Address: 1 Lime Street, London, EC3M 7HA

 The Society of Lloyd's was incorporated by the Lloyd's Act 1871 which provided the business with a sound legal basis and laid the foundations for today's market.

 By the beginning of the twentieth century the traditional club of marine underwriters had become an international market for insurance risks of almost every type.

-Chief officer Biography: Richard Ward joined Lloyd's as chief executive officer in April 2006.
-Previously, Richard worked for over ten years at the London-based International Petroleum Exchange (IPE), rebranded ICE Futures, as both chief executive officer and vice-chairman.
-Prior to the IPE, Richard held a range of senior positions at British Petroleum (BP) and was head of marketing & business development for energy derivatives worldwide at Tradition Financial Services.
-Between 1982 and 1988, Richard worked as a senior physicist with the Science and Engineering Research Council, leading a number of research and development projects.
+Chief officer biography: Richard Ward joined Lloyd's as chief executive officer in April 2006.
+Previously, Ward worked for over 10 years at the London-based International Petroleum Exchange (IPE), rebranded ICE Futures, as both chief executive officer and vice-chairman.
+Prior to the IPE, he held a range of senior positions at British Petroleum (BP) and was head of marketing & business development for energy derivatives worldwide at Tradition Financial Services.
+Between 1982 and 1988, Ward worked as a senior physicist with the Science and Engineering Research Council, leading a number of research and development projects.

 Richard Ward has a 1st class honours degree in Chemistry, and a PhD in Physical Chemistry from Exeter University.
 He is married with two children and lives in London.

 Address: St Helens, 1 Undershaft, London EC3P 3DQ